Kadrex/test-assignment-new/README.md

 Reader should not be able to add / modify / delete existing book information or tamper with checkouts but should be able to save favorites and check out / return books (that they have checked out)

+## Implemented functionality

+There are four main views: books view, checkouts view, favorite books view and late checkouts view.
+There are also individual views for books and checkouts and forms for adding a new book and checking out an existing book.

+The four main views are accesible via menu on the left which opens up when the menu icon in the top left corner is clicked.